 A second vote excluding connected Creditors is taken and provided that not more than 50% of Creditors vote against the proposal, it is approved.
 The Chairman controls the ability to vote.

 Creditors may wish for modifications to be made to the proposal.
 These changes have to be accepted by the same majority i.e.75%.
 Modifications are usually suggested by HMRC to ensure that future debts are paid on time and tax returns are filed on time.

 A shareholders meeting is held at the same time to approve the proposals and if appropriate modify them with a 50% vote in favour required.

 If both meetings approve the proposal the meetings close and the Chairman who becomes the Supervisor of the arrangement will send a report within four days, to all creditors and the Court.

 Once approved all creditors are legally bound by the agreement.
-No further legal action, except by leave of the Court, can be taken against the company.
+No further legal action or demands, except by leave of the Court, can be taken against the company.
 Creditors will receive dividends from the Supervisor as set out in the proposal.